mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 }
 ```

 In order to try this function out, we will create three simple vectors of values and then compare them.
 Note that this function compares matches for the position of each item in the vector.
-So if `vec1[1] = 1` and `vec2[1] = 1` that is condisered a match:
+So if `vec1[1] = 1` and `vec2[1] = 1` that is considered a match:

 ```r